Waste to Energy in London

-Waste consignments tipped at our Essex and London MRFs are processed to extract any metallic or mineral items.
+Waste consignments tipped at our MRF in Greater London are processed to extract any metallic or mineral items.
 The non-mineral residues are then bulked using bespoke, integrated cross wrap/baling plants into durable bales for safe and secure transportation to Waste to Energy facilities.
 Our system is fully compliant with all legal requirements (EA, TFS, Financial Bonds and Insurance).

 We invest heavily in latest technologies and commission bespoke improvements for processing waste residues to ensure that we create the best quality RDF fuel for energy.

 Our technology for processing waste residues ensures we create the best quality RDF fuel with high calorific value.
 The process is fully sustainable with high energy yields which in turn reduces the burden on natural resources and minimises emissions of CO2 and landfill gases.